 11. Eat big breakfasts, they can suppress hunger until 4 p.m.
 For example 300ml fat-free yogurt, 0-2 table spoons of shredded wheat, 200-300g of fruit (melon, orange, apple, banana…).
 Slice of bread.

 12. Lunch: a big salad, no dressing, one spoon of olive oil, a dollop of fat-free yogurt or mustard.
 Occasionally some noodles or potato or some fat-free meat (I’m a vegetarian myself – which by the way does not have any effect on your weight or weight loss).

 13. In between meals: coffee and tea are ok, but no drinks with sugar or milk.
 No snacks, no fruit.
 The sugar level in your blood has to go down to zero between meals.
 This positively impacts insulin levels and protects against diabetes.

 14. Drink lots of water.
 Start with a big glass in the morning, continue drinking the entire day.

-15. Dinner: the “watersoup-diet” kicks in: irony, folks.
-Try Japanese miso soup, a 1 liter bowl – which is almost free of carbohydrates or fat, so the only saturating effect is the liquid.
+15. Dinner: now the “watersoup” kicks in.
+Try one liter of Japanese miso soup, which is almost free of carbohydrates or fat, so the only saturating effect is the liquid.